Ellisland Farm, Robert Burns' Home

 Ellisland boasts one of the largest and most important collections of Burns artefacts in the world.

 Ellisland is extremely easy to reach.
-It is located just off the a76 about 5 miles north of Dumfries on the way to Auldgirth.
+It is located just off the A76 about five miles north of Dumfries on the way to Auldgirth.

 About Ellisland Farm